SyncfusionExamples/blazor-pdf-viewer-examples/Annotations/Selector/Customize Annotation  Selector - SfPdfViewer/README.md

-# Customize annotation selector in the PDF Viewer
+# Customize annotation selector in the SfPdfViewer
-"An example of how to customise the annotation selector on loading a PDF document in the PDF Viewer.
+"An example of how to customise the annotation selector on loading a PDF document in the SfPdfViewer.
 In this sample, the below properties of a rectangle annotation has been customized.

 * Resizer shape
 * Resizer size